 - Inability to receive educational funding from the government

 Regardless of the circumstances surrounding the incident, the prosecution must prove beyond a reasonable doubt that the alleged offender is guilty of the crime.
 If the defense can create doubt that you committed the offense, you may be acquitted of the charges against you.
-Therefore, it is vital that you contact an experienced Dallas/Fort Worth family violence defense attorney, who can help you defend you against these charges.
+Therefore, it is vital that you contact an experienced attorney who can help you defend you against these charges.

-Texas Statutes on Sale or Purchase of a Child
+Texas Laws Regarding the Sale or Purchase of a Child

 According to Tex.
 Penal Code § 25.08, it is illegal to sell or purchase a child.
 Under this statute, an individual is guilty of this third degree felony offense if he or she offers to give/accept, or gives/accepts a thing of value, for acquiring the possession of an individual under the age of 18 for the purpose of adoption.